davidan1981/rubybreaker/README.md

 has `Fixnum`'s `to_s` method and returns a string.
 More detail on the type annotation language will be explained in later section.

+### Hybrid of Breakable and Broken

+Starting from version 0.0.3, RubyBreaker allows a module to be declared as `Breakable` and `Broken` at the same time.
+If a method has a corresponding type signature (manually documented) somewhere, then RubyBreaker will not monitor it during runtime.
+All other methods will be instrumented and monitored by RubyBreaker.

+### Class Methods

-It is possible to include either `Breakable` or `Broken` in an eigen-class to document class methods.
-To make this easier, RubyBreaker will automatically support auto-documentation and manual documentation of class methods if the original module is declared as `Breakable` or `Broken`, respectively--that is, up to immediate eigen class level of a "nominal" module.
+It is possible to include `Breakable` and/or `Broken` in an eigen-class to document class methods.
+To make this easier, RubyBreaker will automatically support auto-documentation and manual documentation of class methods if the original module is declared as `Breakable` and/or `Broken`, respectively--that is, up to immediate eigen class level of a "nominal" module.
 The following example shows how class methods can be auto-documented and manually documented, respectively.